jtarte/cp4i_demo/MQ/04-external-access-mtls/README.md

 4. Create the required route.

     MQ Clients use Server Name Indication (SNI) to connect to queue managers on OpenShift.
 This requires a route with a host name in the form `<lowercase channel name>.chl.mq.ibm.com`.
+This requires a route with a host name in the form `<lowercase channel name>.chl.mq.ibm.com`.
+This is true with old version of the client.
+With recent version (<9.2.1) of the client, if the `OUTBOUNDSNI`is set to hostname, this route to channel is not needed.

     ```
     oc apply -f myqm-route.yaml